-Students desiring to make any change from the original major declaration must contact the department of their current major and complete a Change of Major Form.
+Students desiring to make any change from the original major declaration must complete a Change of Major Form, which is available online at: www.fhu.edu/registrar.

 The college/department administrative assistant transfers the student's academic file from the old major advisor to the new major advisor.
 The registrar is notified of the new choice of major/concentration/minor, and the registrar updates the student's academic record to reflect the desired changes.
 From this point, the new advisor will advise the student.
 His/her file will remain with that advisor until the student either graduates with a bachelor's degree or decides again to change the major.